Jean-CS/jeancs.com/content/blog/initial-commit.md

 Lately the biggest inspiration for that is [@refactoringui](https://twitter.com/refactoringui) from the creators of [Tailwind CSS](https://twitter.com/tailwindcss)

-I come from an arts background - when I was a kid, the plan was to become a professional concept artist/illustrator.
+> I come from an arts background - when I was a kid, the plan was to become a professional concept artist/illustrator.
 As you may have guessed, this is plan B :) /s

----

-I would like to set at least one goal for this blog and that is:
+For this blog, I would like to set at least one goal:

 ### Write one post per month.